tinymce/tinymce-docs/release-notes/overview.md

 ---
 layout: default
-title: Technology Preview
+title: Overview
-title_nav: Technology Preview
+title_nav: Overview
-description: This section previews the new technology introduced in Tiny 5.0.
+description: Release Notes for TinyMCE 5.0 Beta.
-keywords: new features enhancements technology preview
+keywords: release notes new features enhancements technology preview
 ---

+## Purpose of the Document

+This document is only provided as a preview.
+It is under development and is subject to substantial changes.
+Consider the included information incomplete and use it with caution.
+The Release Notes provide high-level coverage of the improvements and additions that have been implemented in TinyMCE 5.0 Beta and document known problems in this release, as well as notable bug fixes, Technology Previews, deprecated functionality, and other details.

-## Technology Preview
+## Specifications

-TinyMCE 5.0 offers an easy to navigate configurable less cumbersome user interface.
+TinyMCE 5.0 offers an easy to navigate, configurable, and less cumbersome user interface.
 The user interface logic has been changed entirely in TinyMCE 5.0.

 TinyMCE 5.0 has an ARIA [WCAG 2.1 standards](https://www.w3.org/WAI/standards-guidelines/wcag/) compliant user interface to make the user interface controls and dynamic content more accessible.
 In TinyMCE 5.0, more complex controls or dialogs can be written in the new API style while keeping the more straightforward methods of adding buttons and windows the same.

-## Specifications

 * Streamlined documentation
 * Creates a UI using a strict {configuration}